the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 The key to note here is that we can get quite elaborate with the behavior you might want from your agent when it comes to tool calls.

 And that's totally fine!

+_Encouraged_, even!

 We just have to make sure this is captured in our evals.

 Adding support for separate **tool call modes** will give you the flexibility you need to define diverse examples that provide a strong signal to agent performance.

-Three "tool call modes" I've found personally useful:
+Some tool call modes of interest:

-1. **Exact match**: The agent must call every tool call you provide, in the exact sequence it was provided, and nothing more.
+1. **Exact match**: The agent must call every tool call you provide, in the exact sequence it was provided, and no additional tools.
 2. **Subsequence match**: The agent must call every tool you provide, in the sequence provided, but potentially with other tool calls sprinkled in.
-3. **Subset match**: The agent must call at least one tool you provided, or a general subset of tools, regardless of sequence
+3. **Subset match**: The set of tools you provide must all be called at some point by the agent, but in no particular order.

 A simple implementation in Python might look like: